sprestage/tech-octoblog/source/_posts/2013-12-06-why-i-like-vi.markdown

 ---
 ### NOTE
 Both UNIX and vi are case-sensitive.
 Be sure not to use a capital letter in place of a lowercase letter; the results will not be what you expect.

+## Fini

+Thank you for reading.
+I hope you found this useful.